mushroonhead/eecs545_medImageSeg/data/readme.txt

                 ...
             ...
     |-dicom_groups/ # folder to hold subdivided dicomm series files, moved from dicom_file
-        |-images/ # first folder holds dicomm serires from original CT scan that will be input to network
+        |-images/ # first folder holds dicomm serires from original CT scan that will be input to network (empty at first, folders automatically generated)
             |-liver_XX0_0/ # subdivided dicomm series will be in a seperate folder
                 |-IMG0000.dcm
                 |-IMG0001.dcm